CodySchaaf/Blog-Archive/_posts/2015-09-28-button-loaders.markdown

 state of button.
 When busy is true the content will be hidden.

 The busy container will hold the busy animation, and will get a `position: absolute` so that it can be positioned to not take up space, and will be placed on top of the content.
-When the directive switched to its busy state the content will be hidden, but will continue to take up space.
-This will prevent the button from collapsing, but will force use to absolutely position the busy animation on top of the content.
+When the directive switches to its busy state the content will be hidden, but will continue to take up space.
+This will prevent the button from collapsing, but will force us to absolutely position the busy animation on top of the content.